Chapter 17.04

 2. Upon completion of the ongoing work when it includes any habitable area, the property shall remain unoccupied for a period of up to six months, as determined appropriate by the planning commission or city council, as the case may be; provided, that this provision shall not be applicable if the planning commission or city council, as the case may be, determines such a requirement would (a) be detrimental to the surrounding community because of negative impacts on public safety or other matters in the public interest, or (b) cause an extreme hardship on the property owner; and

-3. If the planning commission or city council, as the case may be, determines that the architect, contractor or any other professional responsible for the ongoing work (“participating professional”) knew or should have known the noncompliant work was occurring, then the approval (if the subject application is approved) shall not be effective until the property owner has shown satisfactory proof to the director that the owner has sent a letter to the licensing body of that participating professional, if one exists, informing and complaining to that body of the unprofessional conduct of that participating professional.
+3. If the planning commission or city council, as the case may be, determines that the architect, contractor or any other professional responsible for the ongoing work (“participating professional”) knew or should have known the noncompliant work was occurring, then it may direct the director or designee to submit a letter to the licensing body of that participating professional, if one exists, informing and complaining to that body of the unprofessional conduct of that participating professional.
 (Ord.
+700 § 2 (Exh.
+1), 2012; Ord.
 691 § 1, 2009)